arkreddy/git-tuts/README.md

 # git-tuts
-This is Sample Project to Learn Git
+This is Sample Project to Learn Git Hello from arkreddy